openedx/docs.openedx.org/source/educators/migration_wip/12_course_features/timed_exams.rst

     If the **Settings** dialog box does not contain the **Advanced** tab, timed exams might not be enabled for your Open edX site.
 Enabling timed exams for an Open edX site is a task that is usually performed by a system administrator.
-For more information, see :ref:`installation:Enable Timed Exams` in *Installing, Configuring, and Running the Open edX Platform*.
+For more information, see :ref:`Enable Timed Exams` in *Installing, Configuring, and Running the Open edX Platform*.

 #.
 In the **Set as a Special Exam** section, select **Timed**.